Scott-Devine/CloudMELT/README.md

 ephemeral storage, meaning that only instance types with local SSD storage can be used.
 The "i3" series of storage-optimized instance types all have SSD support.
-It is not absolutely necessary for the Toil leader node to have SSD storage, although it's recommended that at least a `t2.medium` be used for the leader.
+It is not absolutely necessary for the Toil leader node to have SSD storage, although it's recommended that at least a `t2.medium` instance be used for the leader - Toil prefers to have at least 4 GiB of memory on the leader node.

-For example, here is the Toil command to create a static cluster with a leader node of type `t2.medium` and a single worker node of type `i3.xlarge`.
-At the time of this writing such a cluster will cost approximately 36 cents per hour to operate:
+For example, here is a Toil command to create a static cluster named `tcm1` in the `us-east-1a` zone with a leader node of type `t2.medium` and a single worker node of type `i3.xlarge`.
+At the time of this writing such an on-demand cluster will cost approximately 36 cents per hour to operate:

 ```
 toil launch-cluster tcm1 --leaderNodeType t2.medium --zone us-east-1a --keyPairName kp1 --nodeTypes i3.xlarge -w 1